UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

     ============================ 1 failed in 0.15s ============================

 Again, pytest has found the test, run it, and again it failed.
-But this time, it failed with an AssertionError -- one of the known values did not equal what was expected.
+But this time, it failed with an ``AssertionError`` -- one of the known values did not equal what was expected.
 In addition to the line number where the failure occurred, pytest tells you exactly what the values being compared were.
 In this case, 'I' does not equal ``None`` -- obviously not.
 But why did you get a ``None`` there? because Python returns None when a function does not explicitly return another value.
 In this case, the only content in the function is ``pass``, so ``None`` was returned implicitly.

+.. note:: It may seem silly, and a waste of time, to go through this process when you *know* that it will fail: you haven't written the code yet!
+          But this is, in fact a useful process.
+          You have learned that your test is running and that it really does fail when the function does nothing.
+          This may seem trivial, and, of course, experienced practitioners don't *always* run tests against a do-nothing function.
+          But when a system gets large, with many hundreds of tests, it's easy for things to get lost -- it really is useful to know for sure that your tests are working before you start to rely on them.

 Overall, the test run failed because at least one test case did not pass.